Data Sources

 Select the data source type, which can be one of the following:

-If you selecte Local File and then select a file, the following screen is displayed:
+If you select Local File, then select a file, the following screen is displayed:

 The Data Standard dropdown allows you to select a locale.
 This setting determines how the data is interpreted, specifically the formatting of date/time and numeric values.
-See Formatting variables for more information.
+For more information, see Formatting variables.

 While a data source is being imported, EngageOne™ Communicate returns you to the main Data Sources screen with a progress bar showing the progress of the upload.
 For example: